LangArthur/MachineLearning-tools/README.md

 This model has two main method:
 - fit: it prepare your classifier with a training dataset
 - predict: give predictions for the given values
+- predict_proba: give the probability of the prediction

 ### Knn Algorithm